prototypefund/reproducible-website/_events/berlin2016/reprotest.md

 Ximin shows us the code of reprotest.
 It's quite straight-forward.

-reprotest can work using different virtual enviroments (ssh, qemu, lxc).
+reprotest can work using different virtual environments (ssh, qemu, lxc).

 automatic detection to build packages is only supported for Debian.
 More distro build systems need to be included.